Tuning Algorithmic and Architectural Hyperparameters in Graph-Based Semi-Supervised Learning with Provable Guarantees: Label Propagation-based Families and Generalization Guarantees

 \section{Label Propagation-based Families and Generalization Guarantees}

 In this section, we consider three parametric families of label propagation-based algorithms, the classical type of algorithms for semi-supervised learning.
-Label propagation algorithms output a soft-label score $F^* \in \mathbb{R}^{n \times c}$, where the $(i,j)$-th entry of $F^*$ represents the score of class $j$ for the $i$-th example.
-The prediction for the $i$-th point is the class with the highest score, i.e. $\text{argmax}_{j \in [c]} F^*_{ij}$.
+Label propagation algorithms output a soft-label score $F^* \in \mathbb{R}^{n \times c}$, where the $(i,j)$-th entry of $F^*$ represents the score of class $j$ for the $i$-th sample.
+The prediction for the $i$-th sample is the class with the highest score, i.e. $\text{argmax}_{j \in [c]} F^*_{ij}$.

 Below we describe each family that we considered and their corresponding pseudo-dimension bounds.
 Notably, the bounds for all three families of algorithms are $\Theta(\log n)$, which implies the existence of efficient algorithms with robust generalization guarantees in this setting.